Charles Stepney: Career

-What's more he produced soul group The Dells on their 1968 album There Is, 1969 release Love is Blue and their 1971 LPs Like It Is, Like It Was, and Freedom Means.
+What's more he produced soul group The Dells on their 1968 album There Is, 1969 release Love Is Blue and their 1971 LPs Like It Is, Like It Was, and Freedom Means.
 Stepney also produced blues musician Muddy Waters' 1968 album Electric Mud and his 1969 release After the Rain.
 As well Howlin' Wolf's 1969 LP The Howlin' Wolf Album and Marlena Shaw's 1969 album The Spice of Life.
 Along with Phil Upchurch's 1969 album Upchurch and 1970 LP The Way I Feel.
 Stepney later produced Terry Callier on his albums Occasional Rain (1972), What Color Is Love (1973) and I Just Can't Help Myself (1974).

 Stepney began to collaborate with Ramsey Lewis as a producer on his 1968 LP Maiden Voyage.
 The album included the song "Les Fleur" written by Stepney and later recorded by Riperton in 1970.
 He also arranged on the Trio's 1968 album Mother Nature's Son and 1969 LP Another Voyage, and co-produced the 1970 album The Piano Player.
 With the Trio was a young drummer named Maurice White who previously worked as a session musician at Chess Records.
 White went on to found and lead a new band called Earth, Wind & Fire.
 Stepney eventually worked as an associate producer on the band's 1974 album Open Our Eyes.
-He then performed on Ramsey Lewis's 1974 album Sun Goddess and produced his 1975 LP Don't It Feel Good.
-Stepney also coproduced with Maurice, Earth, Wind & Fire's 1975 albums That's the Way of the World and Gratitude.
-Thereafter with White he started producing EWF's 1976 album Spirit, Ramsey Lewis's 1976 LP Salongo, The Emotions 1976 album Flowers and Deniece Williams's 1976 LP This Is Niecy.
+He then performed on Lewis' 1974 album Sun Goddess and produced his 1975 LP Don't It Feel Good.
+Stepney also coproduced with White, Earth, Wind & Fire's 1975 albums That's the Way of the World and Gratitude.
+Thereafter with White he started producing EWF's 1976 album Spirit, Lewis' 1976 LP Salongo, The Emotions 1976 album Flowers and Deniece Williams's 1976 LP This Is Niecy.

 Death

-On the morning of 17 May 1976, Earth, Wind & Fire’s Maurice White spoke with Stepney about a new song the band had written in tribute to Stepney, titled "Spirit".
+On the morning of May 17, 1976, Earth, Wind & Fire's Maurice White spoke with Stepney about a new song the band had written in tribute to Stepney, titled "Spirit".
 Stepney died of a heart attack later that day.

 Influence and legacy

 Artists such as Ramsey Lewis, Stevie Wonder, Deniece Williams, Chaka Khan, 4hero, Jean-Paul 'Bluey' Maunick, Zero 7, Marc Mac and Terry Callier have been influenced by Stepney.

+Step on Step, a compilation of previously unreleased Stepney demos, was released in 2022 through International Anthem Recording Company.

 Personal life

-Stepney was survived by his wife Rubie and three daughters Eibur, Charlene and Chante.
+Stepney was survived by his wife Rubie and three daughters Eibur, Charlene, and Chante.